Unit 5 - Practice Quiz

 14 Which type of rootkit operates at the same privilege level as the Operating System kernel (Ring 0)?

-A. Library-level Rootkit
+A. Application-level Rootkit

 B. User-mode Rootkit